 Dr. Tim Kelly places and restores dental implants in our Albuquerque practice.
 If you are missing teeth, there is no better solution for restoring the comfort, functionality, and appearance of your smile.
 Dental implants are small titanium posts surgically implanted in the jaw, providing the ultimate anchor for dentures, crowns, and bridges.
 Placing dental implants generally requires two surgeries and three to six months of healing time, but they can provide a lifetime of support, allowing you to chew, speak, and smile with the utmost confidence.
-If you have questions about dental implants or would like to find out whether you are a suitable candidate for this treatment, please contact our office today.
+If you have questions about dental implants or would like to find out whether you are a suitable candidate for this treatment, please contact our restorative dentist today.

 Dental implants provide a wealth of benefits.
 Because they actually become fused with the jawbone, they eliminate the possibility of replacement teeth sleeping out of place while chewing or speaking.
 Many patients say the support dental implants provide feels virtually identical to that provided by their natural teeth.